apetkau/comp7944-project/README.md

 # Interative visualizations

 Below lists all the interactive versions of our visualization of association rules (as a network).
 For each dataset we produced two networks, one where nodes are colored by **confidence** and the other where nodes are colored by **lift**.
+Zooming or panning can be accomplished using the mouse, and network nodes can be dragged and dropped.

 1. Symptoms rules network
    1. [Symptoms rules (confidence)](https://apetkau.github.io/comp7944-project/symptoms-rules-confidence.html)